-- redeveloping, typically to 3- and 4-stories - Land uses include a major medical center, a shopping plaza with supermarket, two elementary schools (Jackie Robinson Academy and Oakwood School), a neighborhood park (Veterans Memorial Park), and single-family residential neighborhoods - Topography is mostly flat except for hills to the east. - Major barriers include the Los Angeles River, which runs north-south approximately 10 blocks west, and I-405, which runs roughly eastwest approximately 8 blocks north.
+redeveloping, typically to 3- and 4-stories.

+- Land uses include a major medical center, a shopping plaza with supermarket, two elementary schools (Jackie Robinson Academy and Oakwood School), a neighborhood park (Veterans Memorial Park), and single-family residential neighborhoods. - Topography is mostly flat except for hills to the east.

-Transit hub scoring is based on the demographics of residents within three miles (population, median income), characteristics of the surrounding three miles (number of jobs) and characteristics of the transit center(number of daily transit users, type of service and whether the stop is a terminus or not).
+Transit hub scoring is based on the demographics of residents within three miles (population, median income), characteristics of the surrounding three miles (number of jobs) and characteristics of the transit center (number of daily transit users, type of service and whether the stop is a terminus or not).
 The three-mile area around Willow Station has slightly higher than average transit service and slightly lower than average median income than other transit hubs in the County.
-Population density is slightly lower in comparison to other transit hubs while the number of transit riders who live in the three-mile radius is slightly above average.
+Population density is slightly lower in comparison to other transit hubs while the number of transit riders who live in the threemile radius is slightly above average.
 Our analysis of transit and bicycle ridership at Willow Station indicates that it scores 183 out of 359, or in the 51st percentile of all bike-transit hubs.

-The table on the next page draws on 2000 Census data, SCAG population and employment projects for the year 2010 and Metro Bus and Rail average weekday boardings and alightings within 1/8 mile of the transit hub.
+The table on the next page draws on 2000 Census data, SCAG population and employment projects for the year 2010, and Metro Bus and Rail average weekday boardings and alightings within 1/8 mile of the transit hub.